-- The Chairmanship of Shangai cooperation is aquired by rotation for a period of one year by the Member States.
+- The Chairmanship of Shangai Cooperation is acquired by rotation for a period of one year by the Member States.

-- The SCO Secretary-General and the Executive Director Shangai Cooperation Organisation -RATS are appointed for a term of 3 years.
+- The SCO Secretary-General and the Executive Director of Shangai Cooperation Organisation-RATS are appointed for a term of 3 years.

-- The Council of Heads of States is the apex decision-making body within the Shangai cooperation.
+- The Council of Heads of States is the apex decision-making body within the Shanghai Cooperation.
 This council meets at the annual SCO summits, which are held every year in one of the member states’ capital cities.

 - The Council of Heads of Governments is the second-highest council in the organization.
 It also holds annual summits, wherein members discuss issues of multilateral cooperation.
 The council also approves the organization’s budget.

-- The Council of Foreign Ministers of Shangai cooperation holds regular meetups, where the current international scenario and the SCO’s relationship with other International organizations are discussed upon.
+- The Council of Foreign Ministers of Shangai Cooperation holds regular meetups, where the current international scenario and the SCO’s relationship with other international organizations are discussed.

-- The Council of National Coordinators works to coordinate cooperation of member states within the framework of the Shangai cooperation’s charter.
+- The Council of National Coordinators works to coordinate the cooperation of member states within the framework of the Shangai Cooperation Charter.

 SCO Observer States

 - Afghanistan – awarded the observer status of Shangai cooperation at the 2012 SCO summit held in Beijing, China on 6 June 2012.

 - Belarus – awarded the status of Dialogue Partner in 2009, Summit held in Yekaterinburg, and was granted the observer status of Shangai cooperation in 2015.